DataBiosphere/data-store-cli/docs/tutorials/OpenAPIExamples.rst

 Python Open Endpoint Examples
 =============================

-The HCA API provides several ways for users of the Human Cell Atlas (HCA) to access and download data sets from the HCA.
-This page covers how to access HCA data using Python API bindings.
+The DataBiosphere API provides several ways for users of the data store to access and download data sets from the data store.
+This page covers how to access the data store using Python API bindings.

-*NOTE:* The HCA CLI utility is compatible with Python 3.5+.
+*NOTE:* The Data Biosphere CLI utility is compatible with Python 3.5+.

 ``create_version``